 Please note that this event has been rescheduled.
 New date: Thursday 1 March 2018

-The Mental Health Review Tribunal (MHRT) decides whether patients are fit to be released from compulsory status, make recommendations about the status of special patients and consider the status of restricted patients.
-This forum will look at the nuts and bolts of the processes at play in the Tribunal in addition to giving insights into the often unexplored application of human rights principles and their relevance.
+The Mental Health Review Tribunal (the MHRT) decides whether patients are fit to be released from compulsory status, makes recommendations about the status of special patients and considers the status of restricted patients.
+This seminar will focus on the essential processes and procedures required but also importantly will examine the relevance of the largely unexplored application of human rights principles.

 Who should attend?

-All lawyers who intend to, or do, appear before the MHRT and MHRT members.
-Lawyers who practice in the areas of mental health, disability, family and criminal law.
-Mental health professionals and administrators.
+This is essential training for those who wish to represent clients at the MHRT and a refresher for those who already do.
+It will also be beneficial to lawyers who practice in the areas of mental health, disability, family and criminal law, mental health professionals and administrators.